 We don’t employ a cast of thousands and we most certainly don’t have a cube farm at 2525 Distribution Street.
-What we do have is experience, a keen eye for news value and the ability to produce measurable results.
+What we do have is experience as one of the top boutique PR firms in Charlotte, a keen eye for news value and the ability to produce measurable results.

 Frustrated crafter.
 Coveter of shoes.

-Before founding Rachel Sutherland Communications, Rachel was a journalist for more than 13 years, most recently as the Style Editor at the Charlotte Observer, the largest daily newspaper in the Carolinas.
+Before founding her public relations company, Rachel Sutherland Communications, Rachel was a journalist for more than 13 years, most recently as the Style Editor at the Charlotte Observer, the largest daily newspaper in the Carolinas.

 As an editor at a major daily newspaper, Rachel was inundated with pitches of all shapes and sizes.
 She proved a quick study for assessing news value in a crowded marketplace.